 - Involvement/exposure to other Student Affairs and Student Engagement programs on campus are strongly encouraged.

 - Assists with Resident Assistants and Area Coordinator search committees or other professional searches within the Office of Residence Life as needed.

-- Supports other Area Coordinators and Resident Director when needed and appropriate, i.e. emergencies, building functions, etc.
+- Covers for other Area Coordinators when needed and appropriate, i.e. emergencies, building functions, etc.

-- Assists the Director and Assistant Director in the performance of central office duties and procedures as assigned.
+- Assists the Assistant Dean and Assistant Director in the performance of central office duties and procedures as assigned.